People Buy Cars From People They – Like Trust and Respect

 A Fresh and Positive Approach

 Most customers are just looking for someone with a fresh and positive outlook who doesn’t have that us against them mentality.
 Remember that transfer of dollars concept?
-Most of us adopt the “Golden Rule” approach when we new to automotive sales.
+Most of us adopt the “Golden Rule” approach when we are new to automotive sales.
 I challenge you to make it your passion to treat customers honestly and with integrity during the relationship.
 Starting today, take an interest and not a position in your customers.